imLinguin/nile/README.md

 Nile aims to be CLI and GUI tool for managing and playing games from Amazon.

+## ⚠️⚠️ GUI BRANCH ⚠️⚠️

+This branch is WIP.
+It will be available for download on flathub once ready.
+This branch relies on `org.gnome.Sdk/master`, since it contains WebKit, new Gtk and Libadwaita versions.

 ## Features
 - Login to Amazon Account
 - Download games